-This special edition GIANTmicrobes representation of this Covid variant is a memorable way to remind loved ones to stay healthy.
+This special edition GIANTmicrobes representation of this Covid variant is an engaging, hands-on gift and a memorable way to remind loved ones to stay healthy.
 Decorate your home, office, lab, class or office.
 An engaging gift for friends, family, students, teachers, scientists, healthcare professionals and anyone with a healthy sense of humor.

 |Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!

 Keychain (KC) 5-10cm with clip

 |Materials||Plush from all new materials.
 Stuffed with polyester fiber fill.
 Surface washable: sponge with water & soap, air dry.|

 |Packaging||Each plush microbe includes a printed card with fun, educational and fascinating facts about the actual microbe or cell.|